NEW! Rube Goldberg Bar of Soap Video Challenge

 Community Favorite Award :

 To recognize the hard work of all students who created machines and submitted videos, a Community Favorite Award is given based on popular vote.
-Watch students’ videos at a link to be posted and vote for your favorite machine.
-Once the link and voting dates/times are posted, follow the directions for your vote to count.
+Watch last year’s students’ videos at hclibrary.org/rubegoldbergvideo.
 The entry that receives the most votes receives the award.
 Only one award per team will be granted.